tmpfs/mdp/doc/README.txt

 A partial may be one of:

-* literal|lit: A string literal.
+* literal|lit: A string literal..
-* reference|ref: A property reference.
+* reference|ref: A property reference..
-* object|obj: A json or javascript object reference.
+* object|obj: A json or javascript object reference..
-* include|inc: Include a file, normally a markdown document but not necessarily.
+* include|inc: Include a file, normally a markdown document but not necessarily..
-* binary|bin: Execute a command and use stdout as the content.
+* binary|bin: Execute a command and use stdout as the content..
-* require|req: Require a .js module or a .json file.
+* require|req: Require a .js module or a .json file..

 ### Generator

-By default mdp(1) will append a generator message to the end of the document, it is nice if you wish to leave it in to help spread the word, however you may disable this message by setting the generator property to false.
+By default mdp(1) will append a generator message to the end of the document, it is nice if you wish to leave it in to help spread the word, however you may disable this message by setting the generator property to false..

 ## Middleware

 Middleware functions are executed asynchronously once for each token encountered in the markdown document.

-The inspect middleware is shown below:
+The inspect middleware is shown below:.

 function inspect(meta) {
   return function(token, tokens, meta, next) {